proxmox/proxmox-backup/docs/user-management.rst

 With simple authentication, only a password (single factor) is required to successfully claim an identity (authenticate), for example, to be able to log in as `root@pam` on a specific instance of Proxmox Backup Server.
-In this case, if the password gets stolen or leaked, anybody can use it to log in - even if they should not be allowed to do so.
+In this case, if the password gets leaked or stolen, anybody can use it to log in - even if they should not be allowed to do so.

 With two-factor authentication (TFA), a user is asked for an additional factor